kanad13/KnowledgeGraphAI/readme.md

 - **infrastructure**
   - `Docker`: for MySQL, Neo4J containers
-  - `Kubernetes`: for container orchestration
-  - `Terraform/Helm`: Infrastructure as Code tools for deployment
   - `Google Cloud`: for porting local application to the cloud
 - **Databases**
   - `MySQL`: legacy relational database